Welcome to the wonderful world of succulents for terrariums!

 The tips of the leaves are candy-cane-like pink, adding an interesting dimension to an already beautiful succulent.

 Hens and Chicks Facts

-Sempervivum tectorum is also considered to be a hemi-epiphyte, meaning it grows from the ground but with its roots in the air, making it more suited to mount and hang in terrariums than the traditional epiphyte.
+Sempervivum tectorum is classified as a hemi-epiphyte, which implies that it grows from the ground but with its roots exposed to air.

 Sempervivum tectorum has thick, pointed leaves often with stripes or mottles in shades of green, pink, red, purple, and white.

 Its leaves tend to be slightly fuzzy in texture and are often twisted with a curling, spiral tip.

 Its flowers, when left to bloom, can be violet to pink in color.

 Sempervivum tectorum is native to mountainous southern and central Europe and can also be found in parts of Asia, Russia, Scandinavia, and North Africa.